 City buses in Uruguay feature a team.

-There is a driver who keeps the bus on the road, makes stops, stays out of accidents, and gets people on and off.
-There is a conductor who collects fares, checks passes, smooths feelings, answers questions, and moves up and down the aisle like a stewardess that doesn’t pass out pillows or drinks.
+There is a driver who keeps the bus on the road, makes stops, stays out of accidents, and gets people on and off the transport safely.
+There is a conductor who collects fares, checks passes, smooths feelings, answers questions, and moves up and down the aisle like a stewardess/steward who doesn’t pass out pillows or drinks.

 On any route, there might be a few stops, or dozens of stops.
-The Termas bus is well marked and is around and down and around the corner from the Los Cedros Hotel.
+This Termas bus is well marked and is around and down and around the corner from the Los Cedros Hotel.
 Though the bus is loud and smells like exhaust there aren’t chickens or sheep and the passengers are like me – wanting to get where they need to go cheaply and safely.

 When you think of teams you think of Pancho and Cisco, Tarzan and Jane, Crosby and Hope, Siskel and Ebert, Mickey Mantle and Roger Maris.